 - Arc Villain: Of the two episodes featuring the titular Blue Shadow Virus.
 He becomes the Greater-Scope Villain of the second episode, as though he's defeated, the virus recreation was unleashed at his facility, setting off the events of that episode without taking action himself.

-- Cloudcuckoolander: While he is dangerously smart enough to resurrect a lethal virus, he thinks said virus is a unique lifeform.
+- Cloudcuckoolander: While he is dangerously smart enough to resurrect a lethal virus, he legitimately thinks said virus is a unique, sentient lifeform, and not the nonsapient plague it truly is.
 But again, he's just crazy.

 - Deal with the Devil: Symbolically, he is the devil the Separatists are taking the risk to strike a deal with.
 Both his name and billing reference this trope, being a Faust (as in Johann Faust) from the planet Adana (as in Theophilus of Adana, another legendary figure that bargained with the Devil).